termehs/multigraphr/README.md

 ## Theoretical Background

 `multigraphr` is based on the following published papers.
-For more details reagrding the theoretical background of the package, consult the following literature:
+For more details regarding the theoretical background of the package, consult the following literature:

   - Shafie, T. (2015).
 A multigraph approach to social network analysis.